What are the aims of this leaflet?

 Will thalidomide affect fertility or future pregnancies?

 Thalidomide does not affect fertility and there is no long-lasting effect on future pregnancies.
-However, pregnancy must be avoided for a month after completing treatment to avoid exposing an unborn baby to any medication that might still be present in the woman’s body.
+As stated above however, pregnancy must be avoided for a month after completing treatment to avoid exposing an unborn baby to any medication that might still be present in the woman or man’s body.

 What are the common side effects of thalidomide?

 Thalidomide can cause peripheral neuropathy, which means damage to the nerve endings of the hands and feet.
 You may experience numbness, tingling, weakness, abnormal coordination, pain and/or weakness in the hands, arms, legs and feet.
-Any of these symptoms should be reported as soon as possible to the prescriber.
+Any of these symptoms should be reported as soon as possible to your doctor.

 What are the rarer side effects of thalidomide?

-Thalidomide can slow the heart rate causing dizziness and fainting so the pulse and blood pressure should be checked regularly.
-It may also increase the risk of heart attack and stroke.
+Thalidomide can slow the heart rate causing dizziness and fainting, so the pulse and blood pressure should be checked regularly.
+It may also increase the risk of a heart attack and stroke.

-How will I be monitored for the other side-effects of thalidomide treatment?
+How will I be monitored for the side-effects of thalidomide treatment?

-While on treatment, regular blood tests (usually every 3 months) to check the kidney, liver, white blood cell count and platelets are required.
+While on treatment, regular blood tests (usually every 3 months) to check the kidneys, liver, white blood cell count and platelets are required.
 Monthly pregnancy tests are required if you are on the pregnancy prevention programme.
 A neurological examination is recommended monthly for the first 3 months and then every 6 months.
 Some hospitals repeat nerve conduction studies twice yearly or if the dose is increased.
-If symptoms develop such as numbness or strange sensation in the hands or feet, difficulties with coordination, or weakness, develop, examination of the nervous system and nerve conduction studies may be needed.
+If symptoms develop such as numbness or strange sensation in the hands or feet, difficulties with coordination, or weakness, examination of the nervous system and nerve conduction studies may be needed.
 In HIV positive patients, the HIV viral load will need to be repeated at 1 month, 3 months and every 3 months thereafter.

 Can I give blood if I am taking thalidomide?